DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-native.md

 <error type="sdk_not_initialized">
 <symptom>"DevCycle is not initialized" or hooks return undefined</symptom>
 <diagnosis>
-1. Check: Is DevCycleProvider wrapping your app?
+1. Check: Is the withDevCycleProvider HOC applied to your root component?
 2. Check: Is the SDK key valid?
 3. Check: Does the user object have required fields?
 </diagnosis>
 <solution>
-- Ensure DevCycleProvider is at the app root
+- Ensure withDevCycleProvider wraps the app's root component
 - Verify mobile SDK key (starts with dvc_mobile_)
 - User must have user_id or isAnonymous: true
 </solution>